madeso/bookshelf/readme.md

 # book.py
-The elevator pitch of this script is to take markdown and generate a beautiful book.
+The elevator pitch of this script is to take markdown and generate a beautiful book with no extra work.

-HTHL template is based on/inspired by the online version of [programming patterns book](http://gameprogrammingpatterns.com/)

 ## Usage